mc706/actor_crawler/README.md

 # Actor Crawler
 This project is a highspeed website crawler that is designed to take advantage of the actor model in order to quickly crawl your website in search of broken links.
+Unlike a serial spider, this can handle ~1000 links per minute depending on your internet connection, the site speed, and the hardware you are running on.

 It is written in python, using thespian.py for the actor model code.